|

 - Prevents the generation of the file that contains the list of deprecated

-that page.
-The javadoc tool continues to generate the deprecated
+page.
+The javadoc tool continues to generate the deprecated API throughout

-API throughout the rest of the document.
-This is useful when your source
+the rest of the document.
+This is useful when your source code contains no

-code contains no deprecated APIs, and you want to make the navigation bar
+deprecated APIs, and you want to make the navigation bar cleaner.

 - -nohelp

-- Omits the HELP link in the navigation bars at the top and bottom of each
+- Omits the HELP link in the navigation bar at the top of each page of

 - -noindex